Dmitriy0111/nanoFOX/README.md

 *   Python
 *   RISC-V tools for <a href="https://">windows</a> or <a href="https://">linux</a>

-**Impotant:** Before starting simulation or synthesis process make compilation program or create program_file folder and copy one of program.hex files from program folder.
+**Impotant:** Before starting simulation or synthesis process make compilation program or create "program_file" folder and copy one of program.hex files from program folder.

 ## Compilation program:
 *   **set PROG_NAME="name of folder with main program"** is used for setting current program.
 For example "set PROG_NAME=02_running_bit";
 *   **make prog_comp_win** is used for compiling program on windows machine;
 *   **make prog_comp_lin** is used for compiling program on linux machine;
-*   **make prog_clean** is user for cleaning folder with results of compilation.
+*   **make prog_clean** is used for cleaning compilation results folder.

 ## Simulation:
 *   **make sim_dir** is used for creating simulation folder;
-*   **make sim_clean** is used for cleaning simulation result;
+*   **make sim_clean** is used for cleaning simulation results folder;
 *   **make sim_cmd** is used for starting simulation in command line (CMD) mode;
 *   **make sim_gui** is used for starting simulation in graphical user interface (GUI) mode.